-But how did a soldier who barely passed basic training end up with access to top secret files?
+But how did a soldier who barely passed basic training end up with access to thousands of classified files?
 Here’s our biography of Chelsea Manning, with all the answers.

 According to Manning’s sister, Casey, their mother was an alcoholic and had drunk continuously throughout her pregnancy with Manning.
-Manning is thought to suffer from fetal alcohol syndrome , which can cause low body weight and other developmental problems.
-However a schoolfriend described Manning as “very political, very clever, very articulate.”
-Manning also had a keen interest in computers as a child, and set up her own gaming and music website in 2003.
+Manning is thought to suffer from fetal alcohol syndrome, which can cause low body weight and other developmental problems.
+However, a school friend described Manning as “very political, very clever, very articulate.”
+Manning also had a keen interest in computers, and set up a gaming and music website in 2003.

 Manning came close to being discharged from the army six weeks after enlisting, but restarted training in January 2008.

 Now that she was able to use her aptitude for computing, her performance improved.
 Manning received two medals: the Army Service Ribbon and the National Defense Service Medal.

 Around the time of her promotion, Manning wrote to a counselor in the U.S. Still living as a man at this point, Manning discussed feeling female and gender reassignment surgery.
 She also felt strongly opposed to the kind of war she was involved in:

 “I was a *part* of something. ...
 I was actively involved in something that I was completely against.”

 Release of material to WikiLeaks